ZacharyEspiritu/zacharyespiritu.github.io/_projects/2015-07-29-reaction-line.markdown

 # Elevator Pitch

-Designed to be as aggravating as it is addicting, [Reaction Line][reaction-line-website] is a minimalistic, hardcore, single-player game where you have a single objective: sort lines into red and blue stacks as quickly as possible.
+Designed to be as aggravating as it is addicting, [Reaction Line][reaction-line-website] is a minimalistic, single-player game where you have a single objective: sort lines into red and blue stacks as quickly as possible.
 The catch?
 You only have one life.

 <figure class="two-screenshot-grid grid-padding lazyload">
     <img class="lazyload" data-src="/images/projects/reaction-line/timed-mode.png">